 Although automotive batteries come in a variety of sizes, they operate using similar principles.
-Batteries are the source of a vehicle’s electrical energy, and they work by converting electrochemical energy from a lead-acid solution stored within.
-The sulfuric acid solution, although diluted using water, is still strongly corrosive enough to cause damage on alloy steel, metal, pets and humans.
+They are the source of a vehicle’s electrical energy, and they work by converting electrochemical power from a lead-acid solution stored within.
+The sulfuric acid solution, although diluted using water, is still actively corrosive enough to cause damage to alloy steel, metal, pets and humans.

 To ensure safety in the use and handling of batteries, Car Battery Australia recommends these tips:

 Wear protective clothing and eyewear at all times

-The sulfuric acid solution batteries contain can cause chemical burns.
+The sulfuric acid solution batteries have can cause chemical burns.
 Never attempt to handle car batteries with bare hands.
 Always use sufficient protective clothing and accessories such as gloves and safety glasses when checking or changing batteries.

 Check your local council waste disposal regulations and restrictions